 What’s the difference between an agent and a manager?

-Agents can’t be attached as a producer to any projects they represent, while managers can.
-Managers don’t usually negotiate deals, but agents do.
+A screenwriting agent can't be attached as a producer to any projects they represent, while managers can.
+Managers don't usually negotiate deals, but agents do.

 Most writers starting out should be looking for a manager rather than an agent.
 A manager will help you develop your scripts and provide career guidance, whereas an agent is a better fit for a writer ready to proceed with some sort of deal.